-I have experience of working with people affected by a wide variety of issues, including: living & working in lockdown, grief, loss and bereavement; miscarriage and termination of pregnancy; chronic health conditions; family issues and relationship difficulties; suicidal thoughts; childhood sexual abuse and other childhood traumas; domestic abuse; trauma; dissociation; stress; anxiety; depression; low self-esteem; low self-confidence; employment related issues; dilemmas about life direction; phobia; drug and alcohol addiction, etc. I have worked with a wide variety of people including those who self-harm; who are on the autistic spectrum; are from a British Forces background; of various sexual orientations, and so on.
+I have experience of working with people affected by a wide variety of issues, including: living & working in COVID lockdown, grief, loss and bereavement; miscarriage and termination of pregnancy; chronic health conditions; family issues and relationship difficulties; suicidal thoughts; childhood sexual abuse and other childhood traumas; domestic abuse; trauma; dissociation; stress; anxiety; depression; low self-esteem; low self-confidence; employment related issues; dilemmas about life direction; phobia; drug and alcohol addiction, etc. I have worked with a wide variety of people including those who self-harm; who are on the autistic spectrum; are from a British Forces background; of various sexual orientations, and so on.
+I also have experience of working with counselling students for whom therapy is a course requirement.
 For me, counselling is about the uniqueness of the individual person.

 I have experience of time limited and long term counselling.

 I am supported in my work by a very experienced clinical supervisor and am committed to continuous professional development.
 Some training events I have attended include:

 Building Self Esteem in Boys and Young Men

 Alcohol & Drug Awareness

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.